michaldziwisz/sara/README.md

    - Options (`Tools → Options…`) let you adjust fade out, PFL device, startup playlists, alternate play mode and auto removal of played tracks.
    - Edit menu provides standard clipboard actions, move items with `Alt+↑/↓`.

+You can also paste straight from the system clipboard: copy audio files or folders in the Explorer, then press `Ctrl+V` in a playlist — SARA will expand folders, extract metadata, and insert tracks in place.

 Configuration is stored in `config/settings.yaml`, but editing through the Options dialog is recommended.
 Bundled BASS binaries (Windows/Linux) are provided for convenience; commercial usage requires a license from Un4seen.

+### Accessibility & NVDA
+- On startup SARA installs/updates its NVDA helper (`sara.ui.nvda_sleep`) so NVDA keeps quiet unless the playlist explicitly opens the speech window.
+- The repository ships an NVDA add-on (`artifacts/sara-silent-addon.nvda-addon` in releases) that keeps Play Next silent while letting arrow navigation read every track.
+Install it via NVDA’s “Manage Add-ons” dialog for the best experience.
+- Playlist selection changes are optimized for screen readers; when audio focus switches back to a playing item, NVDA receives just one concise announcement.

 ### Tests
 ```